Optimizing measurement-based cooling by reinforcement learning: Introduction

 In this work, we propose a measurement-based cooling architecture as a hybrid sequence of UM and CM strategies.
-It involves a double optimization: on each local step along the sequence, either UM or CM can be considerably improved by using the timely-optimized measurement intervals; and on the global efficiency of the sequence, its arrangement can be separably optimized through reinforcement learning.
-Particularly, in a typical measurement-based cooling model, i.e., the Jaynes-Cummings (JC) model, where a mechanical resonator (the target system) is coupled to a qubit (the detector system), the conditional and unconditional measurements are alternatively performed to cool down the resonator to its ground state.
-In parallel to the optimized measurement-interval obtained for CM~\cite{TwoModeCooling}, we here analytically derive the optimized interval of UM.
+It involves a double optimization: for each step along the sequence, either UM or CM can be considerably improved by using a local optimized measurement interval; and for the global efficiency of the sequence, its arrangement can be separably optimized through reinforcement learning.
+Particularly, in a typical measurement-based cooling model, i.e., the Jaynes-Cummings (JC) model, where a mechanical resonator (the target system) is coupled to a qubit (the detector system), conditional and unconditional measurements are alternatively performed to cool down the resonator to its ground state.
+A feedback scheme is triggered upon calling a CM to determine whether or not to launch the next round of evolution-and-measurement according to the measurement outcome.
+Analogous to the optimized measurement-interval obtained for CM~\cite{TwoModeCooling}, we analytically derive an optimized interval for UM.
 Then the free-evolution intervals between any neighboring measurements, either UM or CM, can be optimized for cooling.
 The global sequence of measurements or the implementing order of UM and CM can be further optimized with reinforcement learning.
-The optimizer is fed with the cooperative cooling performance, a function of the average population of the resonator, the successful probability of the detector in the measured subspace, and the fidelity of the resonator in the ground state, as we defined to rank the comprehensive efficiencies of various sequences of measurements.
+The optimizer is fed with the cooperative cooling performance, a function of the average population of the resonator, the success probability of the detector in the measured subspace, and the fidelity of the resonator in the ground state.
 Eventually we find an optimal sequence holding an overwhelming advantage over all the others.